zaicnupagadi/PowerShell/README.md

 All of this would be documented on this PPOSH GitHub and my private blog https://paweljarosz.wordpress.com

+This resource contains:
+1. Presentation from the first PPOSH meeting

 # This is an h1 tag
 ```powershell